aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

    be specified both here and in the `--connection-name` argument.
    Finally, review the job and create it.

-7. Run the job on the AWS Glue console.
-When the job is finished, the metadata from the Hive metastore is visible in the Glue console.
+7. Run the job on demand with the AWS Glue console.
+When the job is finished, the metadata from the Hive metastore is visible in the AWS Glue console.
 Check the databases and tables listed to verify that they were migrated correctly.

-#### Migrate from Hive to AWS Glue Through Amazon S3
+#### Migrate from Hive to AWS Glue using Amazon S3 Objects

-If your Hive metastore cannot connect to AWS Glue directly (for example, if it's on a private corporate network), you can use AWS Direct Connect to establish private connectivity to a AWS VPC, or use AWS Database Migration Service to migrate your Hive metastore to a database on AWS.
+If your Hive metastore cannot connect to the AWS Glue Data Catalog directly (for example, if it's on a private corporate network), you can use AWS Direct Connect to establish private connectivity to an AWS VPC, or use AWS Database Migration Service to migrate your Hive metastore to a database on AWS.

-If the above solutions don't apply to your situation, you can choose to first migrate your Hive metastore to Amazon S3 as a staging area, then run an ETL job to import the metadata from S3 to the Data Catalog.
+If the above solutions don't apply to your situation, you can choose to first migrate your Hive metastore to Amazon S3 objects as a staging area, then run an ETL job to import the metadata from S3 to the AWS Glue Data Catalog.
 To do this, you need to have a Spark 2.1.x cluster that can connect to your Hive metastore and export metadata to plain files on S3.

-1. Make the MySQL connector jar available to the Spark cluster on master and all worker nodes, and include the jar in the Spark driver class path as well as with the `--jars` and `--driver-class-path` parameters in the `spark-submit` command.
+1. Make the MySQL connector jar available to the Spark cluster on the master and all worker nodes.
+Include the jar in the Spark driver class path as well as with the `--jars` and `--driver-class-path` parameters in the `spark-submit` command.
 You can download the MySql connector [here at MySql.com](https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.42.tar.gz).